hteumeuleu/hteumeuleu.com/_drafts/outlook-rendering-engine.md

 text-decoration-color: red; /* Standard version for clients that supports it */
 ```

 Another example is the property `mso-hide:all`, which is equivalent to `display:none` (to hide an element).
+(One difference worth noting is that `mso-hide:all` won’t cascade to children tables.
+So if you want to hide a table and all the tables nested in it, you will need to repeat `mso-hide:all` on every table.)

+Stig Morten Myre has a great article explaining [how to fix bugs with Outlook specific CSS](https://cm.engineering/fixing-bugs-with-outlook-specific-css-f4b8ae5be4f4), including tips on how to use `mso-text-raise` or `mso-line-height-rule: exactly`.

 ## VML